2.14.14

 Making the mile long walk from where we land our dinghy at Marina Paraiso down the main road mixed with vacant lots, local restaurants, and tiendas (not the whored out restaurants and tourist shops of the north side) we detoured down a side road to satisfy my wanderlust.
 It wasn’t going to be a huge day of exploring, mind you, just getting to know these streets we wander past every 2-3 days a little more in depth.
 Even just one block in, the shops reminded us a little more of Fronteras and the day to day life we were used to in Guatemala.
 The stores may have been just a tad more built up, but it was the same basic feel.
 A hardware store here, a restaurant there, a pharmacy on the corner.
 It looked like the Central American living we’ve come to know pretty well, and even though I wasn’t surprised or amazed by finding anything new off the main road, it was still nice to get off it for a few minutes.

 This section of town didn’t look too large so after two blocks and one turn, we came to a dead end in front of the baseball field that sits across from the supermarket.
-And joy of joys, there was a game going on today.
+And joy of joys, there was a game going on today as many other games from this and other sports.
 Rooting around in our pockets to see how many pesos we had, it was deemed that 100 should be at least enough to get us into the game and possibly even buy a beer.
 Walking up to the ticket taker who was actually just a woman ripping up shreds of what looked like recycled paper, I was told the entry was 20 pesos a person, which we gladly bought in to.
 Shuffling through the maze of patrons standing in line at the concession stands, we made our way to the concrete levels of seating and grabbed a spot on the lowest level.
 Realizing that we had situated ourselves on the side of the home team, the Isla Mujeres Pescadores, we decided to align ourselves in cheering for them since, hey, we were basically residents here anyway by now.

 Sitting so close to the field we had, literally, a front row view of all that was happening on the sidelines.
 What really captured my heart was the bat boy, who was not even close to being a boy, but instead an older and slightly weathered man who would spring to life when it was his turn to round up a foul ball or present a player with his selected bat.
 The man had to be nearing 80, but took so much joy and pride in participating in the communities events.
 Good thing there was a 12 ft fence in front of me or I probably would have leaped over anything smaller, wrapping this grandfather figure in my arms and gushing, “You are just too cute!”.
 Matt saw my desired intentions and just rolled his eyes.
 I can’t help it that my cat isn’t enthusiastic about being scooped up and cuddled and I have to focus my affection elsewhere.
 There’s always a pump of adrenaline whenever I bet on W88 while watching my favorite sport live.